borisrakovan/ds-recruitment-api/README.md

 `GET /advertisements/<int:advertisement_id>` - returns a single job advertisement with the given id

-`POST /advertisements` - accepts a json body with containing data of the job advertisement to create.
+`POST /advertisements` - accepts a json body with data of the job advertisement to create.
 The body should be of the following form

 ```